Gravette city leaders looking to hear from residents

 GRAVETTE, Ark.
-(KFTA) — A Northwest Arkansas city wants to hear from its residents as it plans for the future.
+(KNWA) — A Northwest Arkansas city wants to hear from its residents as it plans for the future.

 Gravette is hosting a town hall meeting as a way for city leaders to share their plans for the coming years.
 It will also give residents a chance to meet the ones making the decisions.